-The company was organized to the standard divisional armored brigade headquarters company table of organization and equipment modified to meet the mission assigned to its parent division (MTO&E)—then an experimental cavalry unit whose other brigades were organized as a prototype attack helicopter brigade and an air assault (cavalry) brigade.
+The company was organized to the standard divisional armored brigade headquarters company table of organization and equipment modified to meet the mission assigned to its parent division (MTO&E)—then an experimental cavalry formation whose other brigades were organized as a prototype attack helicopter and an air assault (cavalry) brigade.
 The division still had one air assault brigade operating in Viet Nam.

 The company’s motor sergeant, a seasoned and “real politic” soldier of almost 20 years service was a sergeant first class of proven ability.
-He new how to get the job done—he knew how to be resourceful.
+He knew how to get the job done—he knew how to be resourceful.
 But the good sergeant was a professional and did his work to the standard.
 And he took care of his hard worked maintenance section mechanics sub organized around tracked vehicle, wheeled vehicle, engineer equipment, recovery and spare parts management elements.

-For these men work was continuous regardless the units schedule, in garrison or deployed.
+For these men work was continuous regardless the unit’s schedule, in garrison or deployed.
 When in garrison there were scheduled services, cleaning and training.
 When deployed to the field, which was almost every several weeks over the last few months, the section deployed and was constantly at work tending to equipment needing maintenance, recovery or evacuation to the direct support battalion.
-In the hot dry months there was the huge amount of insidious dust that got into everything and in colder wetter months the glue like mud to contend with.
+In the hot dry months there was the huge amount of insidious dust that got into everything and in colder wetter months the “glue” like mud to contend with.

 The recent heavy field schedule was taking a toll on the equipment.
 The latest Army budgets introduced constraint in certain categories of spare parts.
 The able maintenance sergeant found himself confronting tougher and tougher challenges to keep the fleet operational.
-Two were proving particularly challenging.
+Two vehicles were proving particularly challenging.